 Full disclosure: I hardly carry any excitement about the Super Bowl.
 I never understood the anticipation to sit and watch commercials, and although the halftime show is entertaining, I don’t feel the need to see it live.
 (I eventually watch it a few hours later or keep up with all the highlight moments and costume changes over on Twitter.)
 If I do attend a Super Bowl soirée, it’s for the food—the crispy-crunchy wings, the big bowls of chunky guacamole and bags of Have’a Corn Chips (if you know, you know), and delightful finger foods like these Honey Mustard Deviled Eggs.
 To make, start with these Greek Yogurt Deviled Eggs, then take them in a sweet-tangy direction by substituting 2 tbsp. honey mustard, 2 tbsp. chopped fresh dill, and 1 tsp. lemon juice before garnishing with rosemary blossoms.
 They’re a nice departure from a meat-centric potluck (no disrespect to smash burgers and pigs in a blanket), and a fail-safe party trick appetizer that will last you far beyond halftime pyrotechnics.

 - Tangy barbecue, fried with salt and pepper, honey sesame, and more chicken wing recipe ideas for Super Bowl party success.

 - 12 of our favorite vegetarian Super Bowl recipes that will score big even with the pickiest meat eaters of your group.

 - When I dip you dip we dip: Serve up a selection of tasty dips with chips and chopped veggies at your Super Bowl party this year.

-- All the classic game day recipes you need for this Sunday, from a warm Chile con Queso to bite-sized Cheddar and Bacon Mini Hasselback Potatoes.
+- All the classic game day recipes you need for the big day, from a warm Chile con Queso to bite-sized Cheddar and Bacon Mini Hasselback Potatoes.